 Hurricane Carla, September 1961 – Carla was a large, powerful hurricane that rocked the Texas coast in mid-September, 1961.
-Carla moved slowly throughout its aquatic life.
-It formed in the southwestern Caribbean and danced around the Yucatan and into the Gulf of Mexico.
+It formed in the southwestern Caribbean and curved around the Yucatan and into the Gulf of Mexico.
 The storm found the Gulf’s warm Loop Current and began to intensify.
-Carla grew into a monster Category 5 hurricane looming right off the Texas coast.
+Carla grew into a monstrous hurricane, large and powerful.
+It was originally believed to have reached Category 5 intensity.
+A reanalysis conducted by NOAA’s Hurricane Research Division determined that it peaked as a Category 4.
 Residents fled the Texas shore by the hundreds of thousands.
-The slow-moving hurricane in fact lost some 20 mph in wind speed before landfall, but still came ashore with 145 mph sustained winds.
-Carla hurled a massive 22-foot storm surge into Matagorda Bay.
+The slow-moving hurricane roared ashore with 145 mph sustained winds.
+Carla hurled a massive 19-foot storm surge into Matagorda Bay.
 Miles of shoreline were inundated.
 Port Lavaca, which was underwater, reported wind gusts to 153 mph before the instrument failed.
+Gusts are estimated to have peaked at 175 mph.
 A pressure of 935 mb was also measured there, and remained there for two solid hours.
 935 was as low as the scale would go and the needle was below the scale for a while.

 Carla brought hurricane conditions to the entire Texas coastline; from the Rio Grande to the bayous of southwest Louisiana, a distance of nearly 300 miles.
 Sustained hurricane force winds were felt from Corpus Christi to Galveston, some 150 miles.
 Damage was reported as far away as the Mississippi River Delta.
-Fortunately, most of Texas’ barrier islands are uninhabited and Port O’Conner, probably the worst hit town, was virtually deserted.
+Fortunately, most of Texas’ barrier islands are uninhabited and massive evacuations along the coast prevented a worse loss of life.
+Port O’Connor, probably the worst hit town, was virtually deserted.
 Galveston, despite being over 80 miles to the north of landfall, was flooded with three feet of water and saw wind gusts as high as 114 mph.
 A huge, F4 tornado ripped through downtown Galveston, killing 8 people.
 It remains the largest tornado ever spawned by a hurricane.
+It was one of several very destructive tornadoes generated by Carla, one of the worst outbreaks to come out of a hurricane.
 In all, Carla killed 43 people, 34 of them in Texas, and caused $325 million in damage ($2.3 billion in 2009).

 Hurricane Hattie, October 1961 – 30 years after the National Day storm, Belize was once again devastated by a hurricane.
 Hattie exploded in the southwest Caribbean, going from a tropical storm to a Category 3 hurricane in barely 12 hours.
 And Hattie kept strengthening, becoming a Category 5 on October 30.
 With just 48 hours left until landfall, thousands frantically fled the coast.
 Hattie plowed into Belize City on Halloween, 1961 with 140 mph sustained winds.
 Wind gusts reached 160 mph at point of landfall, equivalent to a Category 5.
 The then British colony’s capital was ravaged by a 14 foot storm surge.
 The nearby village of Stan Creek was obliterated and Belize City didn’t fare much better.
 75% of structures were destroyed or unlivable.
 Over 100 people died in the city, even after evacuations left it virtually deserted.
 The destruction was so great that the colony’s seat of government was actually moved to Belmopan further inland, where it remains.
 At least 307 people died in Belize.